CSP Tools

 The output name is a combination of filename, extension, and a hash value.
 The hash value is computed from the directory name and makes sure the output name is unique even if two input files from two separate directories have the same name.

-It is, for this reason, tedious to write a makefile for the auto generated data and C files.
+For this reason, writing the makefile rules manually is tedious.
 The CspMakeGen script simplifies this.
 The script traverses into a given directory and generates a dependency entry for all HTML files found.

 CspMakeGen

-The CspMakeGen in the bin directory is a Lua script.
-The bin directory also contains a version of the script converted to an executable.
-For example, on windows: CspMakeGen.exe
+CspMakeGen in the bin directory is a Lua script.
+The bin directory also contains an executable version, for example CspMakeGen.exe on Windows.

 $ CspMakeGen